mcci-catena/bootloader/tools/mccibootloader_image/README.md

 Although the code is believed to be 32-bit clean (and certainly should work properly), we've not compiled for any 32-bit targets.

 To cross-compile, use the typical mechanism: `CROSS_COMPILE=prefix- make`.
 This has not been tested, however.

+## Meta

+### License

+`mccibooloader_image` and wrappers released under the [MIT license](../../LICENSE).
+Commercial licenses and commercial support are available from MCCI Corporation.
+The TweetNaCl and NaCl code is all public domain (including MCCI contributions in those directories).
+The collective work is MIT licensed.

+### Support Open Source Hardware and Software

+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!

+For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).

+### Trademarks

+MCCI and MCCI Catena are registered trademarks of MCCI Corporation.
+All other marks are the property of their respective owners.